She was constantly shouting questions at him:

 sermon and believe me that rascal can make tears

 flow out of a stone.
 (A crocodile, not so much.)

 Talks cold turkey!
 Is that good, bad or does it just make us hungry?
 What is known about the bird?
 Well, it’s elemental to our collective identity.
 Benjamin Franklin wanted it as our national bird.
 One thing is for sure.
 It’s a dumb animal.

 I once saw a group of wild turkeys fly into an enclosed patio surrounded by a ten-foot hedge.
 And as I ate my pulled pork sandwich from a picnic table, I watched the turkeys walk back and forth between the hedge, completely unable to remember that they flew in minutes before.

 So, maybe to talk turkey is to tell the truth for you don’t have enough brain cells to fabricate a lie.
 Where to talk fox means you are a CIA officer trained in counter-intelligence.
 To have a tarantula tête-à-tête is to have a conversation that may turn deadly.
 To be in the middle of a cheetah chat is to be surrounded by braggarts.
 And if you having a penguin powwow, you are having a serious discussion on how to stay alive at 40 below zero.

 Is this how turkey talk got so serious, by turning frozen?
 Was an adjective needed to bring some weight to a discussion?
 After all, if you talk turkey, maybe you’re just shooting the breeze.
 But if you talk cold turkey, then everything gets serious.
 And if you are serious, then there’s no need for talk.
-Just drop that verb and go cold turkey for that is the frame of mind you will need if you really want to give up an addiction.
+Just drop the verb and go cold turkey for that is the frame of mind you will need if you really want to give up an addiction.

 Even though Barack Obama was a lame duck by the time he granted his final Thanksgiving pardon, he was not finished serving a healthy amount of corn when he pardoned two turkeys by the name of Tater and Tot.